-Although the school bus endorsement counts as a passenger endorsement, not everyone who carries passengers is carrying students or driving a school bus.
-This endorsement is for those who drive something other than a school bus, but still carry passengers.
-In some states, this endorsement is needed first before you can receive the S-endorsement.
+Although the school bus endorsement counts as a passenger endorsement, not everyone who carries passengers carries students or drives a school bus.
+This endorsement is for those who drive something other than a school bus but still carry passengers.
+This endorsement may be required first before you can receive the S-endorsement.
 Here's what you need to know for the passenger endorsement test.

-Since the amount of information needed for this endorsement is extensive, it's highly recommended that you use passenger endorsement practice tests to prepare.
-Here's what you should expected on the passenger endorsement test:
+Since the amount of information needed for this endorsement is extensive, we recommended using our passenger endorsement practice tests to prepare.
+Here's what you should expect on the passenger endorsement test:

 - Proper procedures for loading/unloading passengers

-- Proper use of emergency exits, including push-out windows
+- Adequate use of emergency exits, including push-out windows

-- Proper responses to such emergency situations as fires and unruly passengers
+- Adequate responses to such emergencies as fires and unruly passengers

-- Proper procedures at railroad-highway grade crossings and drawbridges
+- Reasonable procedures at railroad-highway grade crossings and drawbridges

 - Proper braking procedures